 - Cream together butter and sugar on medium-high speed, until fluffy, about 8 minutes.

-Add in the milk mixture and beat again until mixture resembles a whipped cream.
-Chill for at least 30 minutes before assembling cake.
+- Add in the milk mixture and beat again until mixture resembles a whipped cream.

 The chocolate cake in this recipe is my Perfect Chocolate Cake.
 The batter is very runny and it is designed to be made in two 8-inch round cake pans.
 A few of you have commented that when you made this Ding Dong Cake the batter spilled over, and I have never been able to replicate that in my kitchen.
 If you prefer you can use 9-inch round cake pans but the layers will not be as thick as you see in my pictures.